 This is available from Monday to Saturday and there is a dedicated UK male helpline offering you a safe place to speak.
 This can be used to provide immediate emotional support as well as advice to those suffering in silence.
 You can reach the helpline via text, phone or online chat.
 Further details can be found on the www.safeline.org.uk/contact-us page

-Safeline works to educate and support vulnerable people to help keep them safe and provide them with the knowledge and support required to realise their full potential.
+Safeline works to educate and support vulnerable children and young people to help keep them safe and provide them with the knowledge and support required to realise their full potential.

 One in six men have been targets of rape or sexual abuse within the UK.
 Abusers don’t discriminate and if you’ve found yourself the victim of rape or sexual abuse, don’t suffer in silence; we are here to provide emotional and practical support for those who choose to report their abuse to the police and we continue to support them through the CJS.